 It’s incredibly difficult to explain what that feels like to someone who has never felt it before.
 All I know is that I’ve never heard a neurotypical person talk about stimming with the same joy, intensity, fascination and affection as autistic people do.

-*Note about gifs - I’ve linked to the gif instead of embedding it, because this is a sensory friendly space and gifs are overwhelming for some people.
-But seriously, check out that cake frosting because maaaaaaaaaaan.
+*Note about gifs – I’ve linked to the gif instead of embedding it, because this is a sensory friendly space and gifs are overwhelming for some people.
+But if you enjoy gifs then check out that cake frosting because maaaaaaaaaaan.